Adapting coherent-state superpositions in noisy channels: Conditions for presence of negativity in Wigner functions

-The central point of the odd-parity CS state will be negative if and only if ${ f_{X} f_{P} - \sigma_{X} \sigma_{P} > 0 }$.
+The central point of the odd-parity CS state will be negative if and only if ${ f_{X}^{2} f_{P}^{2} - \sigma_{X} \sigma_{P} > 0 }$.
 Notably this inequality does not depend on the state.
 It depends solely on the channel.
 This concludes the proof for the odd-parity state. \QED

-The condition for even-parity states a slightly harder to obtain.
-Once again, we note that we are only interested in a \textbf{necessary} condition for existence of negativity anywhere within the Wigner function.
-In other words, we we are looking for a condition that, if violated, will preclude existence of any negativity within the Wigner function.
+The derivation of the condition for even-parity states is slightly more involved.
+We are looking for the \textbf{existence} of negative regions.
 This allows us to be somewhat liberal in the manipulation of the expression~\eqref{sup-css-cos}.

 We begin with the observation that there are infinitely many $(X', P')$ pairs that satisfy